What Is an Anxious-Avoidant Relationship & How to Make It Work

-What is an anxious avoidant relationship?
+What is an anxious-avoidant relationship?

 Can anxious-avoidant relationships ever work?

-10 signs an avoidant loves you
+10 signs your partner with an avoidant attachment style loves you

 1. They claim you as their partner